← Back to BlogParenting by Age

 A dedicated app like ParentalEdge provides:

-• Remote management (change rules without touching their device)
+• Remote management — change rules from any browser without touching their device

 • Alerts for concerning activity

-Most parental control apps have age-based presets.
-For 8-12 year olds, typical settings:
+ParentalEdge has age-based presets.
+For 8-12 year olds (Young Kids profile), typical settings:

 Web Filtering: